Hollywood hates Ang Lee’s Hulk so much that instead of making a sequel, they’ve “re-imagined” the story only five years later. Fuck you, Hollywood.

 The one element of this movie that its creators seem to be truly proud of, which they boast about and pat themselves on the back for in their promotional and making-of footage, is the new CGI realization of the Hulk’s body.
 It’s so much more advanced, it’s so much more detailed, it’s so much more realistically modeled... it even has a heartbeat to make the veins throb!... they’re completely convinced that it’s far more real and solid and believable than the 2003 CGI model.
 Well, IT’S NOT.
 It’s no better!
 They still haven’t figured out how to let muscles go slack, and the fact that they gave the muscles body-builder striations just emphasizes the issue.
 And the face, despite the expressions being based on motion capture of a real face in a far more detailed way, ends up looking a lot more cartoonish than the old one — the 2003 Hulk face was twice as convincing as the new one!
 And the neck and shoulder area is just bad — not believable at all.
 For every area they’ve improved, they’ve lost ground somewhere else.
-Overall it’s a wash at best, and if you leave aside all small technical quibbles and just concentrate on the big overall impression, I think the new version loses badly.
-Its face and neck is just too cartoonish, and the pale translucent skin (which they give him in order to show off the veins and striations) is a complete blunder.
+Overall it’s a wash at best, and if you leave aside all small technical quibbles and just concentrate on the big overall impression, I think the new version loses badly, even though the old Hulk’s legs were comically short compared to its enormous torso.
+The new face and neck are just too cartoonish, and the pale translucent skin (which they give him in order to show off the veins and striations) is a complete blunder.
 This is a fashion-model hulk: built for posing and photo shoots, not for fighting.

 And things are no better in the one area where the previous film is commonly said to need the most improvement: the action scenes.
 People who wanted to see lots of HULK SMASH are supposed to get what they want here, which they didn’t get last time.
 Now the hulky action scenes in the older film may have been a bit thin as a portion of the running time, but they are certainly memorable and contain a good share of moments of awesome.
 Such moments are, to my eye, distinctly scarcer in the new film.
 The big fight at the end is frankly a bore.
 Let me put it this way: the single best action scene in this movie is a chase of Banner before he transforms!

-But I do have to give it credit for the wonderful way the setting of a Brazilian slum is used in the opening act.
-That bit, if nothing else, was masterful.
+But I do have to give it credit for the wonderful way the setting of a Brazilian slum is used in the opening act, before the transformation.
+That bit, if nothing else, was masterful — it allowed Leterrier to show off his best strengths.
 And unfortunately, since this is at the start, everything is downhill from there... in fact, one could say with all too much truth that this Hulk movie turns to crap the minute the Hulk first shows up.

 Did the new give-the-fans-what-they-want action Hulk at least outperform the cerebral Hulk at the box office?
 No, it did not.
 Financially the two versions performed more or less the same — in fact, the new “don’t make me Ang Lee” version was the less profitable of the two.